 - Includes: Transportation, all tasting fees, canapes, expert interpretation, behind the scenes brewery tour

 - Age Restriction: 21+

-We start in downtown Seattle and head either north or south depending on your brewery itinerary for that day.
+We start in downtown Seattle and head south to start tasting!
 Some breweries we might visit include:

 - Elliott Bay Brewpub | a neighborhood brewpub and brewery operating since 1997 and now home to 12 organically-certified beers!
 The brewery produces quite the variety of beers, including Pale Ales, IPAs, Belgians, Wheats, Stouts, Seasonals, and Cask Conditioned Beers.
 The brewery is also a leader in environmental stewardship, serving organic tea and coffee, composting food waste, recycling fry oil into biodiesel, and reusing spent grain from the brewing process as an ingredient in its hamburger buns!